thien1892/learn_from_courses/Launching into Machine Learning/README.md

 - You will understand the benefits of Big Query ML.
 - We then discuss how to optimize a machine learning (ML) model and how generalization and sampling can help assess the quality of ML models for custom training

-# 3. BigQuery Machine Learning: Develop ML Models Where Your Data Lives